-MCA Programme will have a curriculum consisting of theory, practical, project and embedded courses that shall be included in any of the following categories.
+Every B.E. / B. Tech.
+Programme will have a curriculum consisting of theory, practical, project and embedded courses that shall be included in any of the following categories.

-The typical curriculum structure for MCA degree programmes are based on AICTE and University norms and is given in Figure 2.
+The typical curriculum structure for UG degree programmes are based on AICTE and University norms and is given in Figure 2:

-Figure 2 Categories of Courses
+Figure 2: Categories of Courses

-The course outcomes (CO's) are designed to align with the Programme Outcomes (PO's) and Programme Educational Objectives (PEO's) of the programme.
+The course outcomes (CO's) are designed to align with the Programme Outcomes (PO's) and Programme Educational Objectives (PEO's) of the respective programmes

-The following is based on the suggested AICTE distribution.
-(Table)
+The following is the credit distribution based on the suggested AICTE distribution.
+(Table 3)

-Credit range Category Humanities and Social Sciences (HS) 7% 10% Basic Sciences (BS) 50-60 Professional Core (PC) and Cluster Courses 68-75% in total Professional Electives (PE) 11-15 Project Work (PW) 7-15 Employability Enhancement Component 10% (eRide) Open Electives (OE) 5%
+Category Credit range Humanities and Social Sciences (HS) 8-10% Basic Sciences (BS) 15% Basic Engineering Sciences (ES) 25-27% Professional Core (PC) and Cluster Courses 31-35 Professional Electives (PE) 45-51% in total 4-6 Project Work (PW) 10 2% Open Electives (OE)

-Table 2 Credit Distribution
+Table 3: Credit Distribution

-Each semester curriculum shall normally have a blend of lecture courses not exceeding 5 and Laboratory courses not exceeding 3.
-The students can register for Professional Elective/Open Elective courses in any semester, starting from the second semester, provided the pre-requisite conditions for the respective courses are met with.
+Each semester curriculum shall normally have a blend of lecture courses not exceeding 7 courses and Laboratory courses not exceeding 4 courses.
+The students can register for Professional Elective/Open Elective courses in any semester, starting from the third semester, provided the pre-requisite conditions for the respective courses are met.

-In addition to the courses listed in the curriculum, the department can include elective courses offered by reputed Industry / Educational Institutions / Experts from time to time if approved by Department Consultative Committee (DCC)/ Academic Consultative Committee (ACC) and ratified by the Academic Council.
+In addition to the courses listed in the curriculum, the department can include elective courses offered by reputed Industry / Educational Institutions /Experts from time to time, approved by DCC/ACC and ratified by the Academic Council.

-• The credits earned through such courses shall be considered equivalent to Professional Elective (PE) credits or Open Elective (OE) credits as decided by the Department Consultative Committee (DCC) on a course to course basis.
+The credits earned through such courses shall be considered equivalent to Professional Elective (PE) credits or Open Elective (OE) credits as decided by the Department Consultative Committee (DCC) on a course to course basis.